rustfoundation/safety-critical-rust-consortium/consortium-wide/docs/notetaker-role.md

 ## Submit the meeting minutes to the repo

 Following the meeting you will select all the contents of the Google Doc, right click, and then click `Copy as Markdown` on the menu that pops up.
+You have to make sure Markdown is enabled for the document.
+Enabling it can be done by navigating to **Tools > Preferences** and checking **Enable Markdown**.

 Fork this repository if not done yet.